 On a case by case basis Scottish Rugby may consider applications to hold matches during the Close Time period.
 To apply for permission for such a match please use this form:

-Please note that we are unlikely to grant approval for any match scheduled to take place after the third Sunday in June i.e. 16 June 2019.
+Please note that we are unlikely to grant approval for any match scheduled to take place after the third Sunday in June in any year.

 Frequently Asked Questions